 An administration lasts one year (subject to an extension of up to one year) whereas a CVA is longer.

 If an insolvent company goes into administration with the objective of saving the business, and the administration successfully concludes in one year, then the administrator would hand the company back to you.

 The company would then be in a better position than it was prior to administration.

 For a more detailed look at what happens when a company goes into administration, check out our blog.

 A creditors’ voluntary liquidation, or CVL, is the most common insolvency procedure.

 The insolvency practitioner will recommend a CVL when the company is insolvent, and the director doesn’t want to continue the business.

 The liquidator will be appointed to take over the business.
 They will realise any assets, distribute any remaining funds and close down the company’s affairs, allowing the director to walk away from the company.

-We’re available for a free initial consultation to discuss any concerns you may have, and advise on what the best route is for you.
+Our expert insolvency practitioners in London are available for a free initial consultation to discuss any concerns you may have, and advise on what the best route is for you.
 Get in touch with us now to find out more.